The Best Piano Songs to Get Into the Christmas Spirit

 Start quiet, get jazzy - "Silent Night"

 The soft, beautiful melody of 'Silent Night' is the perfect place to start by bringing a smile to the faces of everybody lying half-asleep after a huge meal.
 If they don’t start snoring, then move on to 'White Christmas'.
-The melody is so instantly recognisable that you’ll have eyes open and mouths moving before you even reach the sixth note: “I’m dreaming of a…”.
+The melody is so instantly recognizable that you’ll have eyes open and mouths moving before you even reach the sixth note: “I’m dreaming of a…”.

 This song also gets extra points for comedy on a grey and rainy Christmas Day.
 If you live south of the equator, where Christmas comes in the summertime, then the same goes for 'Winter Wonderland', with a bouncy swing feel.
 It’s not strictly a Christmas song, but the lyrics mention “sleigh bells” a few times so you’re probably safe...